dagmawim/paldcol/README.md

-# Simple client server palindrome protocol aka paldcol
+# paldcol

+Rudimentary implementation of a palindrome protocol written in Python 2.7.

 # Getting Started